 McCaffrey's TD, stout D lead 49ers past Chargers 22-16

+For all the talk of how dynamic San Francisco's offense could look with Christian McCaffrey and Deebo Samuel, it was the 49ers defense that once again led the way.

-SANTA CLARA, Calif. — Christian McCaffrey ran for the go-ahead touchdown with 7:54 to play, and the San Francisco 49ers beat the Los Angeles Chargers 22-16 Sunday night in their first game back from a bye week.
+McCaffrey ran for the go-ahead touchdown with 7:54 to play, and the Niners pitched a second-half shutout to beat the Los Angeles Chargers 22-16 Sunday night in their first game back from a bye week.

+"I was proud of our team today," coach Kyle Shanahan said.
+"I want to play better.
+I want to blow people out.
+I want to score every time we go. ...
+Those guys are tough to get in the end zone against and they did that to us today.
+But we still found a way to win."

 The Niners (5-4) returned from the midseason break as healthy as they've been all season on offense and with hopes of making a second-half run.
 Their performance against the short-handed Chargers (5-4) was a slog at times but proved to be just enough to come out on top.